 None.
 You should handle this case.
 To save the image to the folder

 save=True to the above function.
+This will also save images at all stages of preprocessing.
 This might be useful for debugging.

 To perform prediction on the frame using your model, do: